Afrikaner Calvinism

 Afrikaner Calvinism (Afrikaner Calvinisme) is a cultural and religious development among Afrikaners that combined elements of seventeenth-century Calvinist doctrine with a "chosen people" ideology based in the Bible.
 It had origins in ideas espoused in the Old Testament of the Jews as the chosen people.

-A number of modern studies have argued that Boers gathered for the Great Trek inspired by this concept, and they used it to legitimise their subordination of other South African ethnic groups.
-It is thought to have contributed the religious basis for modern Afrikaner nationalism.
-Dissenting scholars have asserted that Calvinism did not play a significant role in Afrikaner society until after they suffered the trauma of the Second Boer War.
+Scholars have asserted that Calvinism did not play a significant role in Afrikaner society until after they suffered the trauma of the Second Boer War.
 Early settlers dwelt in isolated frontier conditions and lived much closer to pseudo-Christian animist beliefs than organised religion.

 Background

 White settlement in South Africa is traced to the 1652 arrival of the Dutch East India Company at the Cape of Good Hope, seeking to establish a supply and refreshment station for its ships and crews bound to and from Indonesia.
 (Note: The Dutch administration at the Cape did not initially envision or desire a large European settlement there.)
 From its headquarters in Amsterdam, the Company recruited crew and equipped voyages for the Orient.
 Most of its Dutch employees were Protestant Calvinists, who were the majority of the population in the region, supplemented by other Protestants: a few Lutheran Germans, and numerous French Huguenot refugees who had fled religious persecution in France.
 Among their Afrikaner descendants, individual religious communities such as the Doppers became known for establishing their own doctrine in rifts with the Nederduitse Gereformeerde Kerk (Dutch Reformed Church).
 By the late nineteenth century, the separatist churches of Gereformeerde Kerk had developed in South Africa.